installation works

 duration open

-This artwork takes a speculative, long-term view on sea level rise using generative algorithmic processing and spatialization.
-The inaugural iteration of the project focused specifically on Venice, Italy, where it was first exhibited.
-The sound material is based on above and below water recordings of the Venice Lagoon and canals, and the installation builds on historical sea level data as well as projected sea level rise by the year 2100.
-The work is installed in a vertical sonic display for which the generative algorithms are scaled.
-This is a long-term art-research project that will continue in Venice and other coastal regions.
+Livello del mare estremo | Terra perduta takes a speculative, long-term view on sea level rise in Venice using generative algorithmic processing and spatialization.
+The sound material is based on above and below water recordings of the Venice Lagoon and canals, and the installation builds on historical sea level data from tide gauges starting in 1872 until present day, as well as projected sea level rise by the year 2100.
+The artwork is installed in a vertical sonic display.
+This is the first stage of a long-term art-research project that continue in Venice and other coastal regions, using local sea level data and source recordings for each subsequent site.

 Livello del mare estremo | Terra perduta is created in collaboration with artist Luz María Sánchez (MX/NO).